 This exercise will help you think outside the box and encourage you to break the rules sometimes.

-Probably the best combination is morning fog with the first signs of a sunny day.
-The first rays can brighten the whole scene, and make mist look like it’s glowing.
+The best combination is morning fog with the first signs of a sunny day.
+The first rays can brighten the whole scene and make the mist look like it’s glowing.

 You don’t necessarily need a snowy landscape to create stunning sunrise photos.
 Any kind of winter weather is worth a shot.

-Also, during the blue hour in winter you can find perfect contrast with the white of the snow.
+During the blue hour in winter, you can find perfect contrast with the white of the snow.
 Usually, the sky is lighter than the landscape itself.
 The dark blue sky of the blue hour is going to make a somewhat surreal contrast with the snow.

 Falling snow is often used in winter photography.
 This idea is perfect for having fun and improving your action photography skills at the same time.

-You can also play with shutter speed to blur the falling snow a little bit.
+You can also play with shutter speed to slightly blur the falling snow.

 You can use this technique to take adorable and funny photos of people enjoying winter.

-17. Take Adorable Photos of Your Pet in Winter Attire
+16. Take Adorable Photos of Your Pet in Winter Clothes

 If you like the results, you can even use these images as Christmas postcards to your family or friends!